hibuz/hadoop-docker/zeppelin/README.md

     - Display table via z.show in PyFlink : NameError: name 'bt_env' is not defined
   7. Batch Data Analytics
     - Python UDF : name 'bt_env' is not defined
-    - Use python udf in sql :
-org.apache.flink.table.api.ValidationException: SQL validation failed.
+    - Use python udf in sql : ValidationException: SQL validation failed.
 From line 1, column 8 to line 1, column 30: No match found for function signature python_upper(<CHARACTER>)
   8. Logistic Regression (Alink)
     - ModuleNotFoundError: No module named 'pyflink.dataset'
     - NameError: name 'OneHotEncoder' is not defined